Carvago/easy-hydrator/README.md

 ### Missing constructor data

-When not provided data for required constructor parameter, `Symplify\EasyHydrator\Exception\MissingDataException` is thrown.
+When not provided data for required constructor parameter, `EAG\EasyHydrator\Exception\MissingDataException` is thrown.

 <br>